-Two hospitals, Toronto Rehab-UHN and Bridgepoint Sinai Health System, also have a Slow-to-Recover Program.
+Two hospitals, Toronto Rehab-UHN and Hennick Bridgepoint Hospital-Sinai Health, also have a Slow-to-Recover Program.
 This program is for people who are recovering slowly from a severe brain injury.
 Often these individuals have complex medical needs.

 Which hospital or program someone goes to depends on the person’s needs and the discharge policies of the hospital he/she is in.

 Frequently Asked Questions In A Rehab Hospital

 After admission, staff will assess the person’s abilities and areas affected by the ABI to determine the type of therapy/intervention required.

 A typical day may include therapy sessions, support groups, education groups and therapeutic recreation.
 Depending on the level of fatigue, there may be rest periods scheduled into the day.

 The team will use a variety of therapies and approaches to help individuals reach their rehabilitation goals:

 - Direct therapy: one-to-one, group sessions or working with a therapy assistant.

 - Indirect therapy: carrying out therapy goals in daily activities and routines.

 - Family education and home programming: providing strategies and activities that can be carried out at home.